 If the alarm and REM are not synchronized, then it is most likely that you won’t achieve lucidity.

-OKAY, it worked!
+OKAY, the technique worked!
 Now what?

 Once you are in a lucid dream, be sure to look at your hands for a few seconds and try to focus on the details: